D-PLACE/dplace-dataset-pulotu/cldf/README.md

 <a name="ds-structuredatasetmetadatajson"> </a>

-# StructureDataset Database of Pacific Religions
+# StructureDataset Database of Austronesian Religions

 **CLDF Metadata**: [StructureDataset-metadata.json](./StructureDataset-metadata.json)

 **Sources**: [sources.bib](./sources.bib)

 Pulotu, meaning abode of the gods, is a database of Austronesian religious beliefs and practices.
-You will find information on more than 130 cultures from the Moken of mainland Asia to the Maori of New Zealand.
+You will find information on more than 130 cultures from the Moken of mainland Asia to the Māori of New Zealand.

 property | value
  --- | ---